MichaelDrostWago/WEDME/README.md

 # WEDME  Wage EDM Modbus Extension

-You can use this to extend the modbus TCP connections from your Wago EDM Application to multiple modbus TCP servers.
+You can use this to extend the modbus TCP connections from your Wago [EDM Application](https://downloadcenter.wago.com/wago/solution/details/lth2ln74o1199t2olci) to multiple modbus TCP servers.

 ## 1. Function
+This Python script, collects data from multiple remote Modbus servers and queue them up in a single register sequence.
+The order of declared remote modbus registers is also the order in queued modbus register sequence.

 ## 2. Configuration
 Edit the >config.json file to configure the WEDME.